juju/docs/src/en/commands.md

    Remove application units from the model.

-   Units of a service are numbered in sequence upon creation.
+   Units of a application are numbered in sequence upon creation.
 For example, the fourth unit of wordpress will be designated "wordpress/3".
 These identifiers can be supplied in a space delimited list to remove unwanted units from the model.